AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 Previous samples demonstrate separate additional features.
 Next sample is a bit more complex.
 It demonstrates cartesian chart with several line series, customized axes, scales, grids and titles.

 {sample}WD\_Data\_from\_JSON\_06{sample}

-## Data Serialization

-Predefined settings from JS format can be serialized into JSON format for the sake of convenient in future usage.
-Method **.toJson()** transfers current chart settings into JSON object.
-This method creates an object, that contains all possible methods and parameters of the chart.

-{sample}WD\_Data\_from\_JSON\_18{sample}

-**Note:** Parameters of text formatting can't be serialized and will be set by default in JSON format.

 ## Schema